RGps697/FileFinder/README.md

 # FileFinder
 ## About The Project
-This is desktop application designed with purpose of finding files on device's disks using synchronous and parallel methods.
+This is a desktop application designed with purpose of finding files on device's disks using synchronous and parallel methods.

 ### Built With